 As a result of Walmart Canada partnering with University of Toronto's PEY program, dozens of students over the years gained unique experience by working alongside seasoned industry professionals, solving problems, implementing change and growing into young professionals ready for the real word challenges.
 These students are not just interns - they play an integral part in the successes of the teams they work within.
 At the end of their term it's rewarding to see the progress they have made, the impact they have had and the learning they are taking away with them.

 - Alexei Taianovski (Walmart Canada)

 The University of Toronto monitors and follows the advice of public health authorities regarding restrictions of working in person at the company location.
-While the restrictions are slowly easing out in some parts of Canada, co-op employers are encouraged to observe and implement the safety policies and protocols of cities and provinces where our co-op students are assigned to complete their work terms.
+Co-op employers are encouraged to observe and implement the safety policies and protocols of cities and provinces where our co-op students are assigned to complete their work terms.

 - Start and end dates of the work period